 Schools: Schools have the capacity to support the successful settlement of newly arrived children and families into school and the school community.
 Schools partner on initiatives that support the children’s learning and adjustment, and engage parents in children’s learning and the school community activities.

 Families: Newly arrived families settle well into the school and community.
 Parents engage with and support children’s learning and have the confidence and knowledge to connect with the school and the community to access support to progress positive settlement.

 The SPARK program is part of the St Vincent de Paul Society’s Support Services.
 The SPARK team includes the following:

 The SPARK team include a range of individuals, organisations and communities.
-We have a dedicated team of core staff who work on the ground, bilingual workers who connect and build relationships directly with the community, hundreds of volunteers who support our programs and a number of partners and funders.
+We have a dedicated team of core staff who work on the ground, bilingual workers who connect and build relationships directly with the community, many volunteers who support our programs and a number of partners and funders.

 SPARK focuses on delivering and developing programs to support newly arrived families in five important transitions in their settlement in Australia.
 We identify these as:

 CURRENT NUMBER OF SCHOOLS